Subscribe

 Except, of course, for the usual legalistic mumbo-jumbo and commercial flim-flam:

 As an Amazon Associate, this newsletter earns from qualifying purchases made through it.
-These include our own books (listed below), and occasional books mentioned in the entries above.
+These include our own books (listed below) and occasional books mentioned in the entries above.
 If you order anything via those links, the price you pay is not increased by our commission.

-Occasionally, URLs we provide may take you to commercial sites (that is, they’ll cost you money to take full advantage of them), or publications that have paywalls.
+Occasionally, URLs we provide may take you to commercial sites (that is, they’ll cost you money to take full advantage of them) or publications that have paywalls.
 We do not receive any compensation for listing them here and are providing them without any form of recommendation—other than the fact that they looked interesting to us.

 Your privacy is important to us.
 We will not give, sell or share your e-mail address with anyone, for any purpose.
 Ever.
 Nonetheless, we will expose you to the following irredeemably brazen plugs for our own books: